gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 - so called "common" or "neuter" vowels may be short or long according to the metrics, for instance tenébræ in most hymns, while ténebræ in prose
 - hymns are usually written in vulgar Latin, where vowel length and diphtongues are not the same as in classical Latin, for instance *cui* is a diphtongue in most hymns while composed of two syllables in prose

-For this reason, accentuating hymns can only be made by refering to an accentuated hymns corpora, like the one this repository is trying to make available.
+For this reason, accentuating hymns can only be made by refering to an accentuated hymns corpus, like the one this repository is trying to make available.

 ## Rules for noting the accent